paramraghavan/sparksql-awsglue/README.md

 ## [Developing AWS Glue ETL jobs locally using a container](https://github.com/paramraghavan/sparksql-awsglue/tree/main/aws-glue-container#readme)

 # Redshift Spectrum vs Glue
 Developers describe Amazon Redshift Spectrum as "Exabyte-Scale In-Place Queries of S3 Data".
-With Redshift Spectrum, you can extend the analytic power of Amazon Redshift beyond data stored on local disks in your data warehouse to query vast amounts of unstructured data in your Amazon S3 “data lake” -- without having to load or transform any data.
+With Redshift Spectrum, yo u can extend the analytic power of Amazon Redshift beyond data stored on local disks in your data warehouse to query vast amounts of unstructured data in your Amazon S3 “data lake” -- without having to load or transform any data.
 On the other hand, AWS Glue is detailed as "Fully managed extract, transform, and load (ETL) service".
 A fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.

 Amazon Redshift Spectrum and AWS Glue can be primarily classified as "Big Data" tools.

 **ref:** https://stackshare.io/stackups/amazon-redshift-spectrum-vs-aws-glue

 # Glue Catalog, Athena, Redshift, Redshift Spectrum
 - Glue is used as data catalog and the schema's are maintained and managed via DDL scripts.
 The DDL scripts are executed via Zepplin or the table creation  scripts  is part of CI/CD.
 On execution of DDL script for creation of Glue catalog tables, glue in turns maps the parquet/csv columns in the raw file to table schema.
 The column names should be exact match between auto mapped tables(internal table/schema) in glue catalog and the tables/columns created via ddl scripts. **Note** you can use/setup the Glue crawler to all of this as well.
 - Glue catalog needs to use sql engine to query the tables cataloged in Glue.
 Athena - presto sql engine, spark sql , Redshift/Redshift Spectrum and zepellin
 - Redshift spectrum is used to read AWS S3 files(external files) as table and are accessed in Redshift as views - views are used to format string to date, date data type is not supported by Redshift spectrum????.
 - Redshift external files  in S3 bucket are mapped as table in glue(by default for external tables data catalog is managed in Athena).
 The glue catalog is accessed as view from Redshift using Redshift spectrum.
 When new files are added to S3, these new partitions have to added to the glue catalog to the associated schema.
 - Tableau reports use Redshift views.
 - Athena can also be used to access  database/tables in glue catalog.
 Athena, Redshift a can be accessed via jdbc driver like we access Postgres sql db.
 - Tableau reporting - exposing the files in S3 using glue catalog + Redshift Spectrum + Red Shift view – looks like this is the easiest way for tableau to consume files in S3 as tables.
 You could access glue catalog via Athena, but looks like tableau has to manage tokens and these tokens have to renewed every x interval of time
 - Redshift accesses the tables in Glue catalog as external tables.
 These glue tables which are to be accessed by Redshift are tagged as external scheme

 # Redshift Architecture
 ![img_2.png](img_2.png)